hmxmilohax/rb3-pc/README.md

 [![Rock Band 3's PKG update in Edge's download tray.](images/inst/rb3pe.png)](http://b0.ww.np.dl.playstation.net/tppkg/np/BLUS30463/BLUS30463_T4/e52d21c696ed0fcf/UP8802-BLUS30463_00-ROCKBAND3PATCH05-A0105-V0100-PE.pkg "UP8802-BLUS30463_00-ROCKBAND3PATCH05-A0105-V0100-PE.pkg")

-When that’s finished, drag the update file into RPCS3 and click Yes, just like you did earlier with the PS3UPDAT.PUP file.
+When that’s finished, **drag the update file into RPCS3 and click Yes**, just like you did earlier with the PS3UPDAT.PUP file.
 ![A screenshot of RPCS3's Decrypter/ Installer asking if the user wants to install the Rock Band 3 update package file.](images/inst/rpcs3pkg.png "PKG Decrypter/ Installer")

 <br/>

 # CONFIGURATION:

-_*IF YOU HAVE CHANGED SETTINGS FOR RPCS3, SET THEM BACK TO DEFAULT FOR ROCK BAND 3 BEFORE FOLLOWING THIS TUTORIAL!*_
+*IF YOU HAVE CHANGED SETTINGS FOR RPCS3, SET THEM BACK TO DEFAULT FOR ROCK BAND 3 BEFORE FOLLOWING THIS TUTORIAL!*

 <br/>

 ## CONTROLLERS:

-**This is for standard (five fret guitars, RB/GH drums) controllers.
+**This is for standard (five fret guitars, RB/GH drums) controllers.**
-Pro Guitars, or Keyboards are set up later.**
+Pro Guitars, or Keyboards are set up later.

 Right click “Rock Band 3” and click on **“Create Custom Gamepad Configuration”**